mdn/kumascript/README.md

 more before you run your local development version of MDN.

-* If you modified the `package.json` file, particularly if you modified the version of node or the dependencies section, remove the `npm-shrinkwrap.json` file before you make your new docker image in the next step.
+* If you modified the `package.json` file, particularly if you modified the version of node or the dependencies section, replace `npm-shrinkwrap.json` with one that has no version information:

+      echo '{}' > npm-shrinkwrap.json

 * When you have made your changes and are ready for testing, you will first need to create a new KumaScript docker image as follows (assuming you are in the `kumascript` sub-directory):

-      cd ..; make build-kumascript; cd kumascript
+      cd ..; KS_VERSION=latest make build-kumascript; cd kumascript

-* Note the last line of output from your `make build-kumascript` command above.
-It should look something like this:
+  The last line of output from your `make build-kumascript` command should look something like this:

       Successfully built 48ddc354b3f4
-      Successfully tagged quay.io/mozmar/kumascript:e3870fd
+      Successfully tagged quay.io/mozmar/kumascript:latest

-  but of course with a different image ID, which is the hexadecimal number `48ddc354b3f4` in the example above.
-You'll need this KumaScript image ID for the next step.
-* Now you need to configure `docker-compose` such that when it starts and runs a KumaScript container as part of your local development version of MDN, it uses your new KumaScript image and not, for example, the latest released image (`quay.io/mozmar/kumascript`).
-To do this, move up one level to the `kuma` directory and edit the `docker-compose.yml` file there.
-Within `docker-compose.yml`, find the lines that specify the docker image to use for creating the kumascript container.
-They will probably look like this:

-      kumascript:
-          image: quay.io/mozmar/kumascript

-  Replace the current image identifier, in this case `quay.io/mozmar/kumascript`, with your new KumaScript image ID, like this:

-      kumascript:
-          image: 48ddc354b3f4

-* Now you are ready to run your local development version of MDN.
-* Once you're happy with your changes (e.g., `make test` and `make lint` both run without any errors or warnings), and if, as mentioned above, you modified the `package.json` file and removed the old `npm-shrinkwrap.json` file, you'll need to create a new `npm-shrinkwrap.json` file and commit it, You can create a new `npm-shrinkwrap.json` file like this:
+* Test out the changes, and repeat building the image if unhappy:

+      VERSION=latest make test
+      VERSION=latest make lint

+* If you modified the `package.json` file, create a new `npm-shrinkwrap.json`:

-      make shrinkwrap
+      VERSION=latest make shrinkwrap

+  Commit the new `npm-shrinkwrap.json` file.

+* (Optional) You can use your built image as the kumascript image in the MDN development environment, or you can remove it.
+To remove your local built image, run one of the following:

+      docker rmi quay.io/mozmar/kumascript:latest  # Remove without replacing docker pull quay.io/mozmar/kumascript:latest # or replace with server's version

 ## Setup (Docker)